Anatolian Shepherd Dog

 This is one big dog!
 The Anatolian Shepherd Dog varies in weight, tipping the scales anywhere from 80 to 150 pounds.
 Females average in with a weight of 100 pounds, while males average a weight of 130.

 A working breed at heart, the Anatolian Shepherd Dog takes its duties as a guard dog seriously.
-You are now its flock and your Anatolian will alert you to danger with a loud, deep bark.
+You are now its flock and your Anatolian will alert you to danger with a loud and deep bark that resonates.
 Even though this breed is independent and stubborn, you’ll also notice how devoted it is to its family.
 Of course, this dog would do well for farmers as well, but if you think you can take on this huge dog, it will make a wonderful addition to your family.
+It just requires the right household that is capable of meeting the specific needs of an Anatolian Shepherd.

 This guard dog is naturally suspicious of strangers – be sure that this trait doesn’t turn into an aggressive one.
 Start socialization early and introduce your Anatolian to new people and experiences as a puppy.
 An experienced handler with strong leadership skills will be able to keep aggression from developing.
-When bringing a new person into the home, instruct the visitor not to pet your Anatolian at first – your dog will determine on its own if this is a safe person.
+When bringing a new person into the home, instruct the visitor not to pet your Anatolian at first.
+Your dog will determine on its own if this is a safe person and needs the time to make that decision.
 The Anatolian Shepherd loves kids, but may see other children as a threat, so this breed should not be left alone when children bring their friends over to play.
 This breed’s sense of protection also relates to animals that aren’t a part of its family.
 If a dog it doesn’t know makes its way onto your property, the Anatolian may attack.

 Common Health Problems